havvg/havvg.github.com/_posts/2012-11-03-how-to-extend-form-fields-in-symfony2.1.markdown

 ## Interfaces instead of implementations

 The first change is the type hinting on `Interfaces` instead of actual classes (implementations).
-PHP will throw you the error, as the methods signature do not match anymore, when updating.
+PHP will throw you the errors, as the methods signature do not match anymore, when updating.

-This should be very trivial to fix, you only need to add the `use` statements for the missing interfaces (replacing the `FormBuilder` for example with `FormBuilderInterface`) until PHP is fine with loading the class file.
+This should be very trivial to fix, you only need to add the `use` statements for the missing interfaces (replacing the `FormBuilder` for example with `FormBuilderInterface`) and the type-hints until PHP is fine with loading the class file.

 ## The OptionsResolverInterface